PastelBlue4/TIL_Romuru/README.md

 # TIL_Romuru
-writing what Learn today, Thinking something, More dreaming
+writing what Learn today, Think something, More dreaming